plainspooky/inliner/README.md

 ![](inliner_logo.png)

-__inliner__ is a tool written in Python that converts indented BASIC programs into the numbered lines style.
-It supports labels, definitions and statements in multiple lines.
-And you could choose the comments that will be exported or don't.
+__Inliner__ is a tool that converts a BASC program written in an indented BASIC style into the numbered lines style.
+It supports labels, definitions and statements in multiple lines and you could to choose the comments that will be exported after conversion.

 # How it works?

-Write each statement of your BASIC program in a line and let __inliner__ organize them in numbered lines.
-Leave an empty line between statements to force a new line.
-You could split a statement in more than one line and use backslash -- ```\``` -- to join them in a unique line.
-For more information and details, take a look in "./samples" directory.
+Put each statement of your BASIC program in a line and let __Inliner__ organize them in the same numbered line.
+Leave an empty line between statements to force a new numbered line creation.
+You could split BASIC statements in more than one lines and use a backslash -- ```\``` -- to join them in a single line.
+For more information and details, check out at "./samples" directory.

 # How to use